 You can also find a podcast about your interests with some of our curated lists.
 Adam has pulled together 13 Football Podcasts to listen to in 2021, or you could start with the Best Sex & Relationships Podcasts.
 Scroobius Pip gave us 5 Solo Podcasts you need and you can find Stu’s 5 of the best Music Podcasts here.

 You could check out some of the podcasts your favourite celebrities listen to with our For The Love of Pod series.
 And if you want to get ahead of the game, our New This Month editorial pulls together the most interesting new series and seasons every month.
-Or if you want to narrow it down a bit, our Point Of Entry articles give you an entry point to some of the most popular podcasts you must listen to.
+Or if you want to narrow it down a bit, our Where To Start articles give you an entry point to some of the most popular podcasts you must listen to.

 But the very first podcast you must listen to is – of course – the Pod Bible podcast!
 It is the podcast podcast where podcasters talk to podcasters about podcasts and podcasting.
 Does it get anymore meta?
-The show is hosted mostly hosted by editors Adam Richardson and Stu Whiffen, but will occasionally feature the third member of the Pod Bible team, Scroobius Pip.
+The show is mostly hosted by editor Adam Richardson, but will occasionally feature the other founders of Pod Bible, Stu Whiffen and Scroobius Pip.